rhinestonewtf/registry/docs/ModuleRegistration.md

 # Module Registration

-The Module Registration function is used to deploy new smart account modules onto the Ethereum network.
-The function uses the CREATE2/CREATE3, allowing the contract to determine the address where the smart account module will be deployed before the actual deployment transaction is sent.
-The registration process requires one schema ID to be associated with the new module.
+Module Registration serves as a paramount utility that enables the deployment of innovative smart account modules onto the Ethereum blockchain.
+By leveraging the mechanics of CREATE2 and CREATE3 opcodes, it endows users with the capability to proactively identify the intended address of the smart account module, all before the execution of the deployment transaction.
+An essential aspect of this procedure mandates the assignment of a singular schema ID with every nascent module.

-Every module is registered with a corsponding resolverUID.
+Every module upon its introduction is systematically coupled with its respective resolverUID.
+The [Resolver](./Resolver.md) can be used by eco-system builders to extend the registry with custom business logic.

 ```solidity